-Dropping and withdrawing from classes can both have significant impacts on your eligibility for financial aid.
+Dropping and withdrawing from classes can significantly change your aid offers.

 Aid regulations treat dropped and withdrawn courses very differently.